 \subsubsection{Point Tasks Results}

-Figure \ref{fig:specific_points} shows all metrics with their significance.
-None of the metrics are consistently significant across all tasks, but the \textit{radius average} and \textit{radius standard deviation} metrics exhibit the same behavior across all tasks: metrics from AD participants are higher than in the other groups.
-We observe a slightly higher \textit{radius average} for PD participants compared to CTL, only significant when considering all point tasks, showing that the \textit{Point} tasks capture some of the expected tremors.
+Figure \ref{fig:specific_points} shows all features with their significance.
+None of the features are consistently significant across all tasks, but the \textit{radius average} and \textit{radius standard deviation} features exhibit the same behavior across all tasks: features from AD* participants are higher than in the other groups.
+We observe a slightly higher \textit{radius average} for PD participants compared to CTL, only significant when considering all point tasks, showing that the \textit{Point} tasks capture only little of the expected tremors.